Dr Karen Heslop-Marshall

 Karen completed a National Institute of Health Research PhD Clinical Academic Training Research Fellowship from 2011 to 2016.
 Her PhD research was the largest randomised controlled trail into CBT for chronic obstructive pulmonary disease (COPD) patients who experience anxiety and depression.
 The research found that CBT delivered by respiratory nurses, significantly improved symptoms of anxiety and importantly reduced attendance to Accident & Emergency Departments and hospital admissions.

 Karen has integrated mental and physical health to manage the psychological co-morbidities facing many respiratory patients and offers training for health care professionals who would like to develop their skills in this area.
-Karen is involved in research integrating physical and psychological well-being for patients with long term conditions and is a co-applicant of the NIHR TANDEM Health Technology Assessment Study using CBT and pulmonary rehabilitation and PhD supervisor investigating the pulmonary rehabilitation, CBT and behavioural activation
+Karen is involved in research integrating physical and psychological well-being for patients with long term conditions and pulmonary rehabilitation and is a PhD supervisor supporting other healthcare professionals.